NicolasRoehm/CognitoService/README.md

 ### MFA

 #### Send MFA code
-Complete the `MFA_REQUIRED` sent by the `login` or by the `newPasswordRequired` method using the mfaCode received by SMS to finish the login flow.
+Complete the `MFA_REQUIRED` sent by the `signIn` or by the `newPasswordRequired` method using the mfaCode received by SMS to finish the signIn flow.
 ```typescript
 this.cognitoHelper.cognitoService.sendMFACode('mfaCode', 'SOFTWARE_TOKEN_MFA or SMS_MFA').subscribe(res => {